-Finding the source of the Nile obsessed Victorian explorers, and on your Uganda safari in Murchison Falls National Park you’ll notice their names still litter the maps.
-Throughout all this fervent human activity, the river continued to flow implacably from lake to sea; today you can cruise along it too, and enjoy the splendour of Murchison Falls, where it somehow squeezes through an 8m-wide gap.
+Finding the source of the Nile obsessed Victorian explorers, and on your Uganda safari in Murchison Falls National Park, you’ll notice their names still litter the maps.
+Throughout all this fervent human activity, the river continued to flow implacably from lake to sea; today you can cruise along it too, and enjoy the splendour of Murchison Falls, one of Uganda’s best safari experiences, where it somehow squeezes through an 8m-wide gap.

 As the Nile River boat pulled away from the Baker’s Lodge jetty, we stationed ourselves on the upper deck to have the best possible views.
 The question of where this mighty ribbon of water began had long been settled, but we instinctively felt that there was more to be discovered, including our first shoebill.